cozy-labs/cozy-light-html5-apps/README.md

 ## How to make a static app for Cozy Light?

-Build it as any app then publish on Github with a [Cozy Light manifest](https://github.com/cozy-labs/hello/blob/master/package.json) at the root of the repository.
+Build it as any HTML5 app then publish it on Github with a [Cozy Light manifest](https://github.com/cozy-labs/hello/blob/master/package.json) at the root of the repository.
 Add one field to the manifest:

     "type": "static",